scot0359/friday/README.md

 # friday
-jus a demo to get github pages
+just a demo to get github pages